 The narratives gathered in The Time of the Acacias emphasize nostalgic descriptions of objects that testified to her upbringing, such as the Russian tea urn (“The big and yellow samovar”) and pans brought from Europe (“The copper pans that crossed the ocean”).
 The chronicles are musically framed by reminiscences of folkloric and religious songs in Yiddish, Hebrew, and Polish, through the rendition of lyrics and musical notes.
 As a counterpoint, the author also recalls Brazilian beats such as the samba and the frevo.

 Erlich’s experiences in Israel brought a third dimension to her writings.
 While before the trip her writings represented the convergence of two cultures, the immersion in Israel not only renewed her Jewishness but was also used as an occasion to further understand her diversified experience in galut.
 In The Time of the Acacias she compares the Israeli landscape, mainly the desert in its fervent beauty, to the torrid northeastern scenery of her childhood.
 At the same time, through the contacts she had with surviving relatives whom she had never before seen, she strengthened her ties with her Jewish-European past.

 Critics both non-Jewish and Jewish praise Erlich’s sensitivity in expressing, through narratives and chronicles, the cultures that shaped her life as a Jew in a specific place in the world.
 Her literary work has been the subject of essays and dissertations, in Brazil, Israel and the United States.

-The Time of the Acacias: On the Way to Shekhinah (trans. into English by Frank Murphy in collaboration with the author).
+The Time of the Acacias: On the Way to Shekhinah.
+Translated by Frank Murphy with Sara Riwka B’raz Erlich.
 Illustrations by José Claudio da Silva.
-New York: 1983;
+New York: 1983.

 No Tempo das Acácias e Outros Tempos (The Time of the Acacias and Other Times).
 Recife: 2003.